perseas/Pyrseas/docs/yamltodb.rst

 Name
 ----

-yamltodb -- generate SQL statements to update a PostgreSQL database to match the schema specified in a YAML file
+yamltodb -- generate SQL statements to update a Postgres database to match the schema specified in a YAML file

 Synopsys